ErolCitak/QA_ChatBot/evaluation_report.md

 ## 5. Further Experiments

-When some hyper-params changed, we observed better evaluation scores.
+When some hyperparams changed, we observed better evaluation scores.
 The changed hyper-params can be listed as follows:
 - max_new_tokens: 256 --> 1024
-- prompt: <Quesiton> --> <Question, Please explain in detail.>
+- prompt: "Question" --> "Question.
+Please explain in detail."

 Then RAG-based evaulation metrics have changed as follows: